dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/releases/v4-info.md

 # Release of `dnb-ui-lib` v4

-There are **no** significant changes due to breaking changes, but a few major cases are listed below.
+There are **no** significant changes due to breaking changes, but a few major cases are listed below:

 - [Component wrappers](#component-wrappers) **(major change)**
 - [Dropdown event handling](#dropdown-event-handling) **(major change)**